EuzebioBatista2/car_control/README.md

 ## Atualizações

+* 1.1.2 - 🧪 New API test
+    * Refactoring the vehicle_data controller for the test

 * 1.1.1 - 📝 Update the title on the excel page
     * Update the row style in the title